Kunjesh07/KrabbyBot/README.md

  * Debugger is active!
  * Debugger PIN: 246-949-121
  ```
- * To use my bot facility use this link https://wa.link/48oxvb *

  To Make Sure Bot Running you Must Using Ngrok Or Upload To Heroku / Webhook